fedorenchik/PlanetVim/docs/GUIDE.md

 replays it.
 Apply to Selected Lines shows the register contents, repeat count and line range before running.
 Original register and macro shortcuts remain.

+Bookmarks manages Vim's uppercase **A–Z file marks**.
+Set / Replace remembers the cursor position (`mA` through `mZ`); Add Next Free chooses an unused letter and leaves existing bookmarks alone when all 26 slots are occupied.
+Choose Exact Position jumps to the saved column (`` `A ``); Choose Line jumps to the first nonblank character (`'A`).
+Open LocList shows bookmarks across files, including files that are not open.
+Delete removes a chosen bookmark; Delete All runs `:delmarks A-Z`, preserving lowercase and numbered marks.
+Vim's normal viminfo file-mark settings control persistence.
+The Marks menu remains available for local marks and the existing signature-plugin actions.

+Highlights → TextProp adds manual highlights at the cursor, over a line or over selected characters, lines or a block.
+In Normal mode, Add to Selection uses the current word.
+Create a named buffer-local type and choose its highlight group, then reuse it for highlights or virtual text: inline, after, right-aligned, above or below a line.
+Types → Change Highlight updates existing annotations of that type.
+List, Next/Previous and Remove operate on manual properties; Clear Manual Properties leaves plugin properties, including LSP displays, intact.
+Inspect All Properties and Types → Inspect All include plugin-created properties/types.
+Deleting a manual type also removes its properties.

+Text properties follow native `prop_add()`/`prop_add_list()` behavior: positions move with edits, but the annotations are not file contents and disappear when the buffer is unloaded.
+They are not saved in sessions.
+Block highlights use whole characters if a selection cuts through a tab or wide character.
+These menus use the native `prop_*()` APIs; Help opens Vim's text-properties reference.

 Diff/Patch offers source/target selection when more than two diff buffers are open, transfers for selected lines, refresh and stop controls.
 Rendering choices preserve unrelated settings: choose whitespace policy, algorithm, context,